CoraliePicoche/REPHY-littoral/README.md

 - Rapport/ is pretty self-explanatory for now

 There are miscellaneous files in the folder:
--corres.csv are only files with codes and groups together -db_taxonomy_REPHY and its corresponding file taxonomy_pencen.RData contain all matches between REPHY and WORMS
+- corres.csv are only files with codes and groups together
+- db_taxonomy_REPHY and its corresponding file taxonomy_pencen.RData contain all matches between REPHY and WORMS